 Translation in this context must operate on the full MIME structure and must work on the whole message (must set EMSF_GENERATES_MIME, EMSF_REQUIRES_MIME and EMSF_WHOLE_MESSAGE).
 Translations are performed in the reverse of the order listed above for on-arrival translations.
 This ordering does prevent certain useful chains of translations from being performed (e.g., first a language translation, then a text format translation), but this disadvantage is out weighed by it being simpler to implement, and simpler for the user.

-A future API version may relax these restrictions and provide a full depth-first traversal of the MIME structure.
-The EMSF_WHOLE_MESSAGE flag indicates the translator wishes to operate on the whole message, thus it will not be offered the intermediate nodes for translation.
-This is only of interest for translators that function on multipart MIME entities.
+The EMSF_WHOLE_MESSAGE flag indicates a Q4-transmission translator wishes to operate on the whole message, thus it will not be offered the intermediate nodes for translation.
+NOTE: This flag is required for all Q4-transmission translators.